Annually, Youth Farm engages over 1,500 youth in growing season programming, school year programming, and community events.

 During the school year, youth participate in farm classes, cooking classes, and community meals along with in school and after school greenhouse, hoophouse, and gardening classes.
 Strong school year programs and community involvement opportunities through food-based work are key elements to Youth Farm’s success.
 During the school year, our planning and community organizing work happens in a way that allows for true success during the growing season.

 In addition to greenhouse, gardening, and cooking programming, we also involve our youth in community events such as fairs, farmers markets, and community meals.
 Some recent events we have co-hosted include Let the Water Speak at the Story Garden, the Frogtown Green Sustainability Circus, and the Playing for the Plants garden music series.
 Each year we engage about 900 youth and 1,100 adults in our work at community events.
 When participating in events, youth are offered real world planning and engagement opportunities as well as an introduction to the community as leaders in the local food movement.

 Youth Farm Age Groups

-Youth Farm has designed our Farm Stewards fellowship program to emphasize a more personal and flexible approach to leadership development.
+- Youth Farm has designed the Farm Stewards program to emphasize a more personal and flexible approach to leadership development.
 We aim to include Farm Stewards at different stages of their personal, educational, and professional development, including those pursuing a long term career in youth work, higher education students earning credit through their Farm Steward position, and young adults exploring a specific area of Youth Farm’s work in farming, community organizing, fundraising, nonprofit management, etc.